derekstavis/nrf24le1-libbcm2835/README.md

 ## Requirements
 - You must be using Raspbian with wiringPi library installed.
-- Load the spi driver prior to using this tool gpio load spi
+- Load the spi driver prior to using this tool.
+Try `gpio load spi`
 - In some cases this tool must be run as superuser

 # Doc